Print or Export

-You can print or export EstateExec data, for your records or to share with other people (you can also grant online access to anyone you choose).
+You can use the View | Reports menu to generate estate reports in PDF format, which you can print or share with others (you can also grant online access to anyone you choose).

 Inventory Report

 The Inventory Report lists information about estate assets and debts.
 You may want this report for your own records, for a lawyer with whom you're working, or for working on submissions to a probate court.
-You can create the report from the "Estate Actions" dropdown in the top right of the Overview tab.

 Example first page of sample estate inventory report